Historic Burke County Courthouse

 The Historic Courthouse was in continuous use until 1976 when the present Burke County Courthouse was completed.
 The effort to preserve the Historic Courthouse began in 1978.
 The restoration, completed in 1984, was accomplished with the joint efforts of Burke County, the City of Morganton, and Historic Burke Foundation.

 The North Carolina Supreme Court met in the Old Chowan County Courthouse in Edenton in 2004, and again in 2013.
 In 2015, Governor McCrory signed Senate Bill 161 into law (S.L.
 2015-89), allowing the court to meet in Morganton once again, “…the court shall meet in the Old Burke County Courthouse, the location of summer sessions of the Supreme Court from 1847-1862.”
-After 155 years, in 2016 and again in 2018, the court once again held sessions in the Historic Courthouse.
+After 155 years, in 2016 and again in 2018, the court once more held session in the Historic Courthouse.
 It continues to host the court at every opportunity.

 The Historic Courthouse Square